Skip to main content

 3.2 Medical Institutions and Pharmacies

-Reference: Electronic Prescription (for the public) (Ministry of Health, Labor and Welfare)
+Reference: electronic prescription (for the public) (Ministry of Health, Labor and Welfare)

 2. Providing safe and secure medical care